amax3se/amax3se/README.md

 ![Header](https://raw.githubusercontent.com/amax3se/amax3se/main/assets/github-header-banner(2).png)

 I'm a student developer.
 I started by learning HTML and CSS with my teacher at school.
 Then I took a Python course, after which there was C++ and Java app development with my friend.
 This year, I've been diving into AI agents using Python and studying computer networks.
-* 🚀  I'm currently working not working on any project
+* 🚀  I'm currently working on my 2d Unity game
 * 🧠  I'm currently learning [C#](https://github.com/amax3se/CSharp-projects) and GameDev now
 * 💬  I use tabs over spaces